 - You will create a cluster blueprint with "kube-bench" addon

-This tutorial describes the steps to create and use a kube-bench based blueprint using the Rafay Console.
+This tutorial describes the steps to create and use a kube-bench based blueprint using the Web Console.
 The entire workflow can also be fully automated and embedded into an automation pipeline.

-- You have already provisioned or imported a Kubernetes cluster using Rafay
+- You have already provisioned or imported a Kubernetes cluster using the controller

 Step 1: Download kube-bench manifest¶

 This will download the kube-bench manifest which can be run against kubernetes clusters deployed onprem.
 Since it's not possible to inspect master nodes of managed clusters, ex: AKS, EKS and GKE, you will have to use a different manifest to run against these clusters.
 Please refer here

 - Login into the Web Console and navigate to your Project as an Org Admin or Infrastructure Admin

 - Under Infrastructure, select "Namespaces" and create a new namespace called "kube-system"